-- 14. The scope of the revisions to be made are regularly announced in advance of the annual reassessment of data.
-These announcements are made in the form of articles on the ONS website which describe the nature of any revisions that are planned outside the regular process.
-All articles, including a GDP revisions article published on 19 January 2016, can be found on the follow page: - 15.
+- 14. The scope of future planned revisions are regularly announced in advance of the annual reassessment of data.
+These announcements are made in the form of articles on the ONS website which describe the nature of any revisions that are planned outside of the regular process.
+An article titled National Accounts articles: Blue Book 2014 and Blue Book 2015 revisions analysis and impact was published on 19 January 2016 detailing GDP revisions. - 15.
 Exceptional causes of revisions such as changes to the industrial classification or international accounting standards will be accompanied by a dedicated communication plan, which might consist of a series of articles and seminars on concepts, methodology and probable effects.
 This was relevant in Blue Book 2014 when ESA 2010 was implemented across all of Europe. - 16.
-In statistical bulletins revisions to the main series are published in a table, or tables and the background notes contain tables which provide information to enable users to put these revisions into an historical context.
-Revisions triangles supporting this information are also provided on the National Statistics website, to allow users to analyse past revisions for themselves:
+Revisions to the main series presented within National Accounts statistical bulletins are published in tables.
+The bulletin background notes also contain tables which provide information to enable users to put these revisions into an historical context.
+Revisions triangles supporting this information are also published on the National Statistics website, to allow users to analyse past revisions for themselves.